TheWatcher/twscript/README.md

 select your mission when editing it.
 When you distribute your mission you can simply zip up your mission directory and distribute that.[^1]

+## How to find out which version you have

+It's not immediately obvious to the end user which version of the twscript.osm you may have installed.
+Luckily, there is a way to find out: follow the steps in [CheckingVersion.html](CheckingVersion.html) if you need to work out which version is present.

 ## Documentation

 The documentation for the scripts consists of a number of files in addition to this one:

+- [Changes.html](Changes.html) documents the changes made at each release.
 - [DesignNote.html](DesignNote.html) describes the way in which the parameters for the scripts are specified in Dromed's `Editor -> Design Note` property.
 - [TWBaseTrap.html](TWBaseTrap.html) describes the standard parameters available